OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 A place of retreat and reflection, Glen Affric is a majestic woodland that could easily be plucked out of Canada.
 Dense forests and glassy lochs are backed by snow-topped mountains, with 48km (30mi) of native pinewoods.
 You might find otters basking in the lake, red squirrels leaping between trees and even golden eagles soaring above.
 Glen Affric isn’t short on hiking trails either, so you’ll be treated to thundering waterfalls and jagged canyons on many of the routes.
 A fine example of Scotland’s magical wilderness, this is the perfect place to connect with nature.

 Scotland’s fantastical woodlands can be as hard on the body as they are easy on the eyes, so you’ll need a warm, cosy place to put your feet up after a day of hiking.
-Airbnb has you covered with these remote cottages.

 This magical, ancient forest is the supposed stomping ground of Robin Hood, who spent time hiding out among the towering oaks, robbing the rich and defending the poor.
 But it’s not just Robin Hood who calls Sherwood Forest home; it’s also a great place to come face to face with more than 1,000 giant oak trees, many of which are ancient.
 The Major Oak, believed to be 1,100 years old and the biggest in Britain, is thought to have sheltered Robin Hood and his allies.
 The famed oak trees are neighboured by sweet chestnut trees and gangly birch trees, as well a generous number of pine and beech trees.
 You might even spot a woodpecker or a tawny owl perched on one of the branches.